conan-io/docs/reference/commands/install.rst

                             line is allowed.
-Possible values: --build="*" Force build from source for all packages. --build=never Disallow build for all packages, use binary packages or fail if a binary package is not found.
-Cannot be combined with other '--build' options. --build=missing
+Possible values: --build="*" Force build from source for all packages. --build=never Disallow build for all packages, use binary packages or fail if a binary package is not found, it cannot be combined with other '--build' options. --build=missing
                             Build packages from source whose binary package is not found. --build=cascade Build packages from source that